aka Cardiovascular Curveball 006

 Check that the R-R interval on the ECG is regular to rule out arhymthmia as the cause of a fluctuating systolic blood pressure.

-Q3.
-You run into difficulty getting the investigation you have requested in a timely fashion because the cardiologist argues that the absence of pulsus paradoxus is reassuring.
+The cardiologist argues that the absence of pulsus paradoxus is reassuring.

 - Pericardial adhesions (particularly over the right heart)